LDubya/OpenKeyNav/docs/structural-navigation-implementation.md

 configures Chromium; additional engines require their Playwright browser packages to be installed.

-The mode is a page JavaScript focus-navigation feature.
-A screen reader may consume arrows in browse/virtual-cursor mode before the page receives them.
-The implementation moves real DOM focus whenever its configured events reach the page, but it does not claim to replace screen-reader browse navigation.
+Structural Navigation moves real DOM focus when its configured events reach the page.
+Test its commands alongside screen-reader browse and virtual-cursor modes, which may consume arrow keys before page JavaScript receives them.

-The peer-routing idea is inspired by Mei et al., *Benthic: Perceptually Congruent Structures for Accessible Charts and Diagrams* (ASSETS 2025).
-That work motivates the design; it is not evidence that inferred webpage structures are equivalent to Benthic's explicitly authored graphical structures.
+The peer-routing design takes inspiration from Mei et al., *Benthic:
+Perceptually Congruent Structures for Accessible Charts and Diagrams* (ASSETS 2025).
+OpenKeyNav applies the idea to webpages through a canonical hierarchy built from page semantics and overlapping routes supplied by testable application relationships.
+Evaluate the webpage adaptation independently.